cosmicsaurabh/LineLeap/README.md

 # ✏️ Flutter Scribble with Generative AI

-A modern Flutter app that lets you **draw sketches** and generate AI-powered images from them.
+A modern Flutter app to **draw sketches** and generate AI-powered images.
-Built with **Clean Architecture**, supports **light/dark/system themes**, and is ready for production use.
+Built with **Clean Architecture**, supports **light/dark/system themes**, and features a persistent gallery using Hive and device storage.

 ---